Zeptile/SrcdsQueryApi/README.md

-Certainly!
-Here's an improved version of your README:

 # Srcds Server Information Query Client

 This client provides a straightforward way to interact with the Server Query API for the Source engine developed by Valve.
 You can learn more about the Source engine's Server Query API on the [Valve Developer Community](https://developer.valvesoftware.com/wiki/Server_queries) website.